afandian/geigor/README.md

 joe@afandian.com

 Put a tracking script in your HTML.
 Listen to the geigier counter-style monitor to hear activity on your site.
+Install Geigor on your webserver (it's written in Go), start it with Supervisor and off you go.
+The Geigor tracking should work on any browser, the monitor currently only works on latest versions of FF, Firefox and Safari, see http://caniuse.com/#feat=audio-api .

 To build
 --------